Compassionate Spiritual Direction

 Nowadays, many of us reach for a GPS device to help us navigate our journeys.
 A spiritual director acts in a similar way to that device, joining individuals and communities as they seek to navigate their way through life while learning to deepen their religious experience.
 Unlike a GPS device a spiritual director sits in the “passenger seat” alongside a fellow pilgrim and together, in partnership, they look to God for direction.

-As a spiritual director, I provide a safe space for individuals to explore the options and religious experiences that are available to them.
+As a trained spiritual director, I provide a safe space for individuals to explore the options and religious experiences that are available to them.
 We discern how God — the Holy One, Jesus, the Creator, the Shepherd, the Divine, the Lord, or Spirit, or however God is revealed — will accompany us on our spiritual pathways of discovery.
 Don’t be surprised if our end-point looks very different to what we expected when we first embarked on the journey!

 "Our lives are unique stones in the mosaic of human existence -- priceless and irreplaceable" — Henri J.M.
 Nouwen